project-moirai/crime-prediction/README.md

 1. Clone this repository `git clone https://github.com/project-moirai/crime-prediction.git`
 2. Switch to the cloned directory and open `index.html` in a browser.
 Ensure you can navigate through the map and set filters.
-3. Switch directory to `/experiments` and open file `train.py` in an editor.
-Make sure you have Python installed and run `pip install -r requirements.txt`
+3. Switch directory to `/experiments` and open file `train.py` in an editor, take a look at what is happening in the training script.
+4. Make sure you have Python installed and run `pip install -r requirements.txt`
-4. TBD
+5. Run `python v-xgboost/train.py` to train the models.
+6. Run e.g. `python v-xgboost/predict.py 12-01 12:00 46 5.5` to get a prediction, if and which crime might happen at a certain time and location.

 ## Data format